cran/Rcpp/README.md

 The [Rcpp Gallery](http://gallery.rcpp.org) showcases over one hundred fully documented and working examples.

-A number of examples are included as are over 1292 unit tests in over 573 unit test functions provide additional usage examples.
+A number of examples are included as are 1359 unit tests in 591 unit test functions provide additional usage examples.

 An earlier version of Rcpp, containing what we now call the 'classic Rcpp